 How to check if a SQL Server table exists before delete?
 How to drop it only if the existence check shows it already exists in the database to avoid errors, using the DROP TABLE keyword.
 Indeed when running long SQL scripts or running scripts twice, it is much better to test the table existence.
 Indeed, we highly recommend testing the table existence to avoid the following error message.
+To drop a SQL Server table without error, simply use this code.

 How to check if a SQL Server table exists before delete?